-- After eight turns, reach through center opening and pull remaining loop through.
-Keep finger in this loop so it will not spring back.
+- After eight turns, reach through the center opening and pull the remaining loop through.
+Keep your finger in this loop so it will not spring back.

-- Hold loop with teeth and pull both ends of line, making turns gather on either side of loop.
+- Hold the loop with teeth and pull both ends of the line, making turns gather on either side of the loop.

 How To Attach A Hook To A Dropper Loop

 Attaching the hook to the dropper loop is a simple process but often confuses anglers who are using the dropper loop for the first time.